People - Driving Canada's Bio-economy

 BioTalent Canada wishes to thank everyone who took the time to participate in this study.
 This report would not have been possible without your participation.

-Special thanks to our Premium and Supporting Report Partners.
+Special thanks to our Platinum and Supporting Report Partners.

 Supporting Report Partners